Skokie's Going 'Green'

 Harvest Water With Rain Barrels

-Besides helping the environment, an obvious reason for harvesting rainwater is to save money.
-A rain barrel collects and stores rainwater from your rooftop which you later can use in many ways.
-For example, rainwater is naturally soft and devoid of minerals, chlorine, fluoride and other chemicals.
-It is the perfect source for watering your garden or maintaining your landscaping.
-Additionally, rain barrels help slow down rain runoff so it can drain naturally into the ground.
-That helps keep excess water out of the sewer systems and keeps rain runoff from collecting pollutants on its trip to nearby waterways.
-Rain barrels also provide water during dry weather when you can set them to slowly release water over a period of time after rains have subsided.
-The slow release of water will allow it to seep into the soil and be used by plants.
-Be sure to check your barrel at least once a week to be sure that all openings are screened to prevent mosquito breeding.
+Harvesting rainwater helps the environment and saves money!
+A rain barrel collects and stores rainwater from your rooftop for later use.
+Rainwater is naturally soft and devoid of minerals, chlorine, fluoride and other chemicals and it is the perfect source for watering your garden or maintaining your landscaping.
+Additionally, rain barrels help slow rain runoff so it can drain into the ground naturally, helping keep excess rainwater out of the sewer systems and from collecting pollutants.
+Rain barrels also provide water during dry weather, when set to slowly release water after rains have subsided, allowing it to seep into the soil for use by plants.
+Rain barrels should be checked at least weekly to be sure that all openings are screened to prevent mosquito breeding.

 To learn more about the program visit the MWRD website or call 312/751-5600.